 If the workers’ comp insurance company refuses to accept a reduced amount, you can request a contested hearing before the Commission to decide the amount.
 Justifying the amount of the settlement you propose involves an extremely complicated calculation and thorough review of many legal factors involving both personal injury law and workers’ comp law.
 This can require having your case reviewed by another lawyer who can testify as an expert that the lien settlement amount you propose is reasonable.

 The law governing these cases contains explicit requirements.
 If they are not followed, it could cost you your workers’ compensation benefits.
 For example, you can lose your comp benefits if you settle your wreck case before your comp case, or fail to properly notify certain parties in the workers’ comp case of your personal injury lawsuit.

 If you’ve been involved in a work injury that might involve a party besides your employer, the law is complex and unforgiving.
 You owe it to yourself and your family to avoid the pitfalls that could cost you benefits you need by discussing your case with a workers compensation lawyer experienced in handling cases like yours.
-Feel free to email us or start a live chat to schedule a free meeting, or call us at 864.582.0416 or toll-free at 888.230.1841.
+Feel free to email us or start a live chat to schedule a free meeting, or call us toll-free at 888.230.1841.